Kleen-Lab/ViSATUI/README.md

 ![Picture displaying the task workflow, including the fixation point, the stimulus and the answers.](assets/workflow.png)

 There are four blocks of 25 trials each, for a total of 100 trials.
-Each block begins with the same three "practice trials" (not scored) to allow acclimation prior to the actual set of 25 trials.
+Each block begins with the same three "practice trials" (not scored) to allow [for] acclimation prior to the actual set of 25 trials.
-Blocks are balanced in terms of difficulty (similar average trial PCons), and thus can be done at different timepoint for longitudinal comparison.
+Blocks are balanced in terms of difficulty (similar average trial PCons), and thus can be done at different timepoints for longitudinal comparison.

 ## Administering the task